GE power chief Bolze says 'ready to roll' on Alstom deal

-The head of General Electric Co's power division said on Tuesday the company will come "out of the box very strong" as it seeks to wring out $3 billion in cost savings over five years from its acquisition of Alstom's energy business.
+The head of General Electric Co's (GE.N) power division said on Tuesday the company will come "out of the box very strong" as it seeks to wring out $3 billion in cost savings over five years from its acquisition of Alstom's energy business (ALSO.PA).

 The deal with France's Alstom, cleared by European Union regulators earlier on Tuesday, will add up to 65,000 employees to GE's current workforce of about 305,000, and significantly expand GE's reach in the global market for power generation equipment.